MrSonicMaster/vHackXT-MoneyBot/README.md

 # vHack-MoneyBot
 ## UPDATE: BOT WORKS ON LATEST UPDATE (API v4) AS OF 3/3/17

 NOTE: I made this bot because I was BORED, NOT because I want to ruin the game.
+By downloading and using this bot you agree that I, the creator, cannot be held responsible for any action taken against you (getting banned, etc.)

 vHack MoneyBot is an open-source automated bot for the android game [vHack XT](https://play.google.com/store/apps/details?id=org.vhack.dev.vhack).